*On Shore “Other Things to do Around Lake St. Clair” in Macomb & St. Clair County

 Take a drive along M29 to the North.
 M29 follows the northern Lake St. Clair waterfront from New Baltimore to Lake Huron (see red line on map at left).
 There are several small towns on the St. Clair River which feeds Lake St. Clair from Lake Huron with great views of ocean freighters passing.

-Visit Harsen’s Island (via M29) Before you reach the St. Clair River, you’ll drive along the North Channel which connects to Lake St. Clair.
-About halfway between the town of Fair Haven & Algonac you’ll reach the access point to Harsen’s Island.
-There are no bridges to get to the island, but for $10 round trip you can take the car ferry there and drive around the island.
-There are two fun on the water places to go, Brown’s Bar….which is a big boater’s hang out on the Middle Channel and San Souci’s which is on the St. Clair River, where you are up close to 1000’ freighters from all over the world going by.
+Visit Harsen’s Island (via M29) Before you reach the St. Clair River, you'll drive along the North Channel which connects to Lake St. Clair.
+About halfway between the town of Fair Haven & Algonac you'll reach the access point to Harsen's Island.
+There are no bridges to get to the island, but for $12 round trip you can take the car ferry there and drive around the island.
+There are two fun on the water places to go, Brown’s Bar….which is a big boater’s hang out on the Middle Channel and San Souci’s (closed & for sale as of February 3, 2021) which is on the St. Clair River, where you are up close to 1000’ freighters from all over the world going by.
 Brown’s is “the” party place on the weekends.
-There is also a nice gift shop/boutique next to San Souci’s – The Waterfront Shoppe.
+There is also a nice gift shop/boutique next to San Souci's - The Waterfront Shoppe and the Harsen's Island Distillery is now open on the weekends.

-San Souci’s has great pizza and a good view of freighter traffic.
-The 3rd restaurant which you’ll pass quickly if you turn left coming off the ferry is the School House Inn… yes, an old school house… neat old inviting interior with very interesting menu items.. definitely a great place for the “foodies” who can appreciate a really scrumptious meal.
-Harsen’s Island is very rural and is most noted for duck hunting in the fall…. and, it’s fun to take a ferry ride!
+Also on Harsen's Island is San Souci’s Market which has a "boat carry out dock" for great pizza, subs, chicken & more to pick up while underway.
+Another restaurant which you'll pass quickly if you turn left coming off the ferry is the School House Grille ... yes, an old school house... neat old inviting interior with very interesting menu items.. definitely a great place for the "foodies" who can appreciate a really scrumptious meal.
+Harsen's Island is very rural and is most noted for duck hunting in the fall.... and, it's fun to take a ferry ride!

-New Baltimore (on M29)… on Lake St. Clair’s Anchor Bay… you can see their big brown water tower across the bay if you’re on the boat (which, by the way, will be torn down this year).
-They also have free public docks in front of that tower.
-Couple nice restaurants & bakeries, including Fin’s Eatery and Little Camilles.
-Several small boutique shops and a farmers market with entertainment Sunday from 10-1pm; childrens’ playground, beach and boardwalk.
+New Baltimore (on M29)… on Lake St. Clair's Anchor Bay… you can see the highest flying American Flag in Michigan across the bay if you're on the boat.
+They also have free public docks in front of the town.
+Nice restaurants, including Fin's Eatery , Little Camilles, Wooden Valve, and fresh dessert, brunch, coffees, & smoothie options at On the Bay Customs Cafe.
+Several unique awesome boutique & gift shops and a farmers market with entertainment Sunday from 9am-2pm; childrens’ playground, beach and boardwalk.

 Port Huron (on M29)… Several restaurants and shops on the waterfront across from Sarnia, Canada.
 Home of the world renown Port Huron to Mackinac Race for sailboats from around the world each July.
 Check out the events page in the Lake St. Clair Guide dates of local events.